April 28, 2017 • 34 min watch

 Once the requirements are known and validated, at least for the minimum viable product (MVP), this is when the developers come into play.

-Full Stack Developer: is a developer that masters both skills of the frontend and backend.
+Full Stack Developer: a developer who masters both skills of the frontend and backend.

 Testers: are often forgotten, but they are central to building a product because they are the one who guarantees the reliability of the software when delivered.

-They test the application both on a user point of view and on a technical / performance point of view to make sure the applications are working as expected.
+They test the application both from a user point of view and from a technical / performance point of view to make sure the applications are working as expected.

-It is important to mention that the tester is a different person than the developer, simply because they are two different jobs and no developer is very good at testing its own code.
+It is important to mention that the tester is a different person than the developer, simply because they are two different jobs and no developer is very good at testing their own code.

 Project Manager: In some cases, there is a need for a Project Manager, but most of the time, this role is (at least with us) played by the lead developer.

 We think that every person in a technological project must be technical, and this is no exception for the PM.
-Usually a PM’s role is adding a layer to the project and is prone to conveying misunderstandings.
+Usually, a PM’s role is to add a layer to the project and is prone to conveying misunderstandings.

 We like to have this role blended with the lead developer as long as the team is not too big.